ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 1. Make a copy of the template file

-2. Prepare the template file by filling relevant columns or take the sample file `Account-Setup-and-Data-Load-AI-Assist-set1.xlsx` available [here](./files/Account-Setup-and-Data-Load-AI-Assist-set1.xlsx) or in the shared Box folder.
+2. Prepare the template file by filling relevant columns or take the sample file from the shared Box folder `\124-Loading-Scope-3-Category1-data-using-AI-Assist\files\Account-Setup-and-Data-Load-AI-Assist-set1.xlsx` .

 3. Verify the values of the mandatory fields
    - Organization